 Travel During the Offseason

-In my opinion, traveling in Scotland particularly shrines in the offseason.
-I don’t like crowds or high prices and that’s why I love traveling between September and May.
+I think traveling in Scotland, particularly shrines, in the offseason.
+I don’t like crowds or high prices, so I love traveling between September and May.
 We highlight the best time to visit Scotland in this post.

 Plan & Pack for Scotland